2026 Global Forum: Execution, Automation and the Future

-The mission of the SME Forum remains unchanged: to serve as a premier forum for peers to benchmark progress, exchange hard-earned insights, and leave equipped with execution-ready strategies to lead confidently into the future of the industry.
+The mission of the SME Forum remains unchanged: to serve as a premier platform for peers to benchmark progress, exchange hard-earned insights, and leave equipped with execution-ready strategies to lead confidently into the future of the industry.

 Still not sure if you should or can participate?